Fond. Ghisla Art Collection

-Works by Picasso, Mirò, Christo e Jeanne-Claude, Magritte, Tàpies, Botero, Kounellis, Poliakoff, Castellani, Appel, Basquiat, Lucio Fontana, Piero Manzoni and many other protagonists of the contemporary art scene, plus those of a large group of young, emerging artists, are displayed at the Ghisla Art Collection in Locarno (behind the Casino).
+Works by Picasso, Mirò, Christo and Jeanne-Claude, Magritte, Tàpies, Botero, Kounellis, Poliakoff, Castellani, Appel, Basquiat, Fontana, Bonalumi, Buren and many other protagonists of the contemporary art scene, plus those of a large group of young, emerging artists, are displayed at the Fondazione Ghisla Art Collection in Locarno.
 Designed by architect Franco Moro, the museum itself is a feat of architecture: a big cube covered by red wire mesh, surrounded by a small moat.

 Outside the museum visitors are welcomed by a rectangular block of steel, featuring overlapping modules that reflect the outside world, created by Basle-born artist Lori Hersberger.
-A small drawbridge leads to the exhibition areas where a big burnishing sculpture by Robert Indiana welcomes visitors.
+A small bridge leads to the exhibition areas where an intriguing work by Anne & Patrick Poirier in dialogue with the "spatial concepts" of Lucio Fontana welcomes visitors.
 The collection is extremely varied both in terms of styles and trends and is distinguished by the multicultural backgrounds of the artists.

 One of the most surprising elements is not only the presence of several of the best known masters of the 20th century but also the quality and the museum-like dimensions of the works.

 An audio-guide is included in the entry fee (chf.
-15 adults, chf.
-13 AVS, chf.
-11 students) and is available to visitors in three different languages (Italian, German and English)
+18 adults, chf.
+15 (retired seniors), chf.
+11 students) and is available to visitors in four different languages (Italian, German, French and English)

 Following his retirement, Pierino Ghisla moved back to Ticino, his birthplace of origin, where, with his wife Martine, he fulfilled his dream of sharing the works of their collection with other art lovers visiting their museum.